bseymour/bseymour.github.io/_posts/2016-11-16-Making-the-most-of-your-fears.md

 ![Family album](/images/posts/NaBloPoMo16-family.jpg){: .align-right}

-There is a 'family' album on my phone which I enjoy just prior to taxiing, and active noise cancelling headphones are great investment.
-I also tend to distract myself during the flight, by doing things like writing this post.
+There is a 'family' album on my phone which I enjoy just prior to taxiing, and active noise cancelling headphones were a great investment.
+I also tend to distract myself during the flight, by shooting and editing timelapses or travel videos, and doing things like writing this post.

 # Life Audit